 Vegetables are much more forgiving than fruits when it comes to ripeness and have a longer freshness window.
 While vegetables have individual signs that they’re ready to eat, you should generally look for:

 - Consistent color

 While you may think steamed broccoli and cooked spinach are boring, there are tons of innovative ways to prepare veggies.
 Check out some of our favorite methods for cooking with vegetables, from sauteing to deep-frying.

 Raw veggies have tons of micronutrients and a unique crunch that can satisfy cravings for other carb-heavy snacks.
-If carrots and ranch aren’t your thing, try broccoli with Greek yogurt dip, bell pepper strips with hummus, or local tomatoes with salt and pepper.
+If carrots and ranch aren’t your thing, try broccoli with Greek yogurt dip, bell pepper strips with hummus, or fresh tomatoes with salt and pepper.
 Just make sure to rinse or wash your vegetables first, and let them dry before eating for maximum crunch.